Inguro-OU/war-of-memes/GAMEPLAY.md

 ### **2. Armbands as Rewards**

 - **Starting Supply**: Each player begins with five **armbands** in their hand.
-Armbands can be considered as gifts from other players - they represent an opportunity for other [players to act in a trustworthy way](https://github.com/Inguro-OU/war-of-memes/blob/main/README.md#three-behaviors-that-change-everything)
+Armbands can be considered gifts from other players - they represent an opportunity for players to demand trustworthy communication from each other.
 - **Anti-Hoarding Rule**: A player may hold a maximum of **10 armbands**.
 Players must donate extra armbands.

-### **3. Reward Active Listening**
+### **3. Initiate a Trust Challenge**

-1. Players can initiate an *active listening* challenge by saying to another player **“Listen Actively + [Name].”** To make the challenge more visual, the challenger can place an armband on the table, signaling that the challenged player can earn it.
-2. **Reward Active Listening**:
-    - **Understanding Success**: If the challenger feels understood, give the challenged player one **armband**.
-    - **Understanding Gap**: If the challenger feels misunderstood, they keep the armband.
-3. **Suggested Wording**: *”[Name], thanks for actively listening.”*

-### **4. Foster Intellectual Humility**

-1. Players can initiate a critical thinking challenge by saying to another player, “**Think Critically + [Name]**.”
-To make it more visual, the challenger places an armband on the table as a potential reward.
-2. **Reward Intellectual Humility:** If the challenged player openly considers being wrong, acknowledges mistakes, or adjusts their viewpoint, they earn the armband.
-3. **Suggested Wording:** ”*[Name], thanks for thinking critically.*”

-### **4. Cultivate Creativity**

-1. Players can initiate an *improvisation* challenge by saying to another player **“Improvize + [Name].”** To make it more visual, the challenger places an armband on the table as a potential reward.
+1. To encourage trustworthy communication, a player can call for a **challenge** by saying:
+- **"Listen Actively + [Name]"**
+- **"Think Critically + [Name]"**
+- **"Communicate Honestly + [Name]"**
+- **"Explore Creatively + [Name]"**

+2. The challenger places an **armband** on the table, signaling an opportunity to earn it.
+3. The challenged player earns the **armband** if they successfully demonstrate one or more of these key behaviors:
+- **Listen actively** – Genuinely try to understand the other and ensure that the speaker feels understood through paraphrasing and questioning.
+- **Think critically** – Actively seek counterevidence, adjust confidence in your beliefs accordingly, and admit mistakes when needed.
+- **Speak honestly** – Express your thoughts in a kind and transparent way.
-2. **Reward Creativity**: If the challenged player helps expand ideas, uncover new possibilities, or refine concepts collaboratively, they earn the armband.
+- **Explore creatively** – Expand the other person's ideas, uncover possibilities, and refine concepts collaboratively.

-3. **Suggested Wording**: *”[Name], thanks for your improvization.”*
+4. Acknowledge Trustworthy Communication
+If the behavior is demonstrated successfully, the challenger:
+- Gives the **armband** as recognition.
+- Acknowledges the effort with suggested wording:
+  - *“[Name], thanks for listening actively.”*
+  - *“[Name], thanks for thinking critically.”*
+  - *“[Name], thanks for communicating honestly.”*
+  - *“[Name], thanks for exploring creatively.”*

 ### **5. Disagreements After Earning and Armband**